dimpu47/thermos/README.md

 and visit ```localhost:5000``` in your browser.

-*P.S: Basic final fixes/changes were done*
+*P.S: Basic final fixes/changes were done.*